open source malware protection - open source malware scanner

 A type of malware that self-replicates in different ways over a network.
 It usually has destructive intentions.
 Miner: malware that hijacks system resources to mine cryptocurrency without users’ consent.

-These types of malware illustrate the diverse methods and severe impacts of malicious activities within OSS.
+These types of open source malware illustrate the diverse methods and severe impacts of malicious activities within OSS.
 For an in-depth look at significant malware incidents, explore our detailed case studies on New Threats on the Block: Malware in Open Source Packages.

 4. Risks and Impacts of Open Source Malware